Aman02Kumar/QuizMaster/README.md

 4. Create a `.env` file and add the necessary environment variables.
 5. Start the development server using `npm start`.

-## Contribution

-Contributions are welcome!
-Please fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
-For detailed Info refer to [Contribution.md](/Contribution.md).

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or inquiries, please contact [vishalverma9572@gamail.com]. or Generate Issues.
+For any questions or inquiries, please contact [amankaushik998@gamail.com]. or Generate Issues.

 ---